pvcraven/web-development-class/source/tutorials/aws/aws.rst

 Once you add the hook, GitHub will automatically call that web page when you push new code to the server.
 That web page will do an update, and your website will have the most current code.

+Test it out!
+Make a change to your web page, and push the change to GitHub.
+In a few seconds, you should see your web server update with the change.

 Even More Info
 --------------